 Though, most importantly, I believe there is an avid learner in everyone, and as I tutor I hope to help people find approaches to learning that work best for them so that they can take on new subjects without intimidation or uncertainty, but with an open and ready mind.

-Oberlin College - BA, Biochemistry and Neuroscience
+Undergraduate Degree: Oberlin College - Bachelor in Arts, Biochemistry and Neuroscience

 High School Biology